openmrv/MRV/Formatted/Modules_3_fr/2_sample_selection_QGIS_fr_4_14_2021.md

 ---

-# Sample selection using AREA2
+# Sample selection using QGIS

 ## 1 Contexte